metafacture/metafacture-documentation/MF-in-5-min.md

 ## FORMAT to FORMAT

-Metafacture can be used to convert an input format to an output format by building a small pipeline with a FLux script:
+Metafacture can be used to convert an input format to an output format by building a small pipeline with a Flux script:

 ```
 $ cat file.json